Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 <ico:suffix>svg</ico:suffix>
 ```

-However, it is recommended that the creators of GPX / GPZ files consider the inclusion of PNG (or GIF) icons in addition to the SVG icons, thus allowing applications unable to support SVG to use the PNG (or GIF) icons.
+GPX / GPZ files that use SVG icons may also include PNG (or GIF) icons, thus providing an alternative for applications unable to support SVG.